Skip to main content

 For new drivers committed to obtaining their CDL, the process is straightforward, can be completed in weeks, and is relatively inexpensive when compared to earning potential.
 Each type of CDL and endorsement requires that you pass a written test.
 Most new truckers find these tests are easy to pass.
 Some CDLs and endorsements also require a skills test.
 With lots of practice, these tests are also easy to manage.
 Additionally, some types of endorsements have further requirements.

 The payback is enormous!
-This $700+ billion industry is currently short of drivers.
-The American Trucking Associations (ATA) reported a shortage of 80,000 drivers in 2021, and projects this number to grow throughout the remainder of the decade.
+This $940+ billion industry is currently short of drivers.
+The American Trucking Associations (ATA) reported a shortage of 80,000 drivers in 2021, and projects this number to double by 2030.
 Obtaining a CDL is your ticket to a job position in high demand and a career with unlimited potential.

 ABOUT eCapital